dmcgits/dmcgits.github.io/mds/GPR103/week10_notes.md

 ## Laying out our game

 Sometimes we can't solely create everything in our game model/manager and adjust the stage to suit.
 It's handy to lay out things visually.

-### Resolution

-Set our resolution so we have consistency.

 ### Figuring out the things in our game